Rosebeatty/chatapp/README.md

 ## In the Frontend Repository

-Make sure docker is installed
+Make sure docker is installed and you are inside the /frontend folder

 Build a docker image: